Aja Monet: Smoke Signals Studio

-Monet and Selah live in Little Haiti, Miami.
-Money has said she connected to Florida’s "indigenous African roots" and "climate gentrification" issues.
-In 2016, they founded Smoke Signals Studio in Miami—an arts collective dedicated to music, art, and community organizing.
+Monet previously lived in Little Haiti, Miami.
+Monet has said she connected to Florida's "indigenous African roots" and "climate gentrification" issues.
+In 2016, she co-founded Smoke Signals Studio in Miami—an arts collective dedicated to music, art, and community organizing.
 The studio runs on a barter system.
 Monet explains, "For every hour that someone spends in the this studio to record to make music, we hope for them to give an equal amount of time doing radical, political education or giving a training or workshop to other folks with the same skill set that they can provide.
-Let’s say you’re a really good guitar player, and you’re here for an hour to use the studio.
-You could give an hour of guitar lessons to the community or to our young people.”
+Let's say you're a really good guitar player, and you're here for an hour to use the studio.
+You could give an hour of guitar lessons to the community or to our young people."

 VOICES: Poetry for the People

 Monet coordinates the poetry workshop VOICES: Poetry for the People and organized its first annual Maroon Poetry Festival in the Liberty City section of Miami.

-In 2019, she curated Where the Land Is Free, an exhibition presented by VOICES: Poetry for the People, on view at Wynwood’s Bakehouse Art Complex.
-The project featured Meet Your Neighbors, a piece by Calvin Early, made up of photographs of longtime Black and brown Wynwood residents.
+In 2019, she facilitated Where the Land Is Free, a project showcased by VOICES: Poetry for the People, on view at Wynwood's Bakehouse Art Complex.
+The exhibit featured Meet Your Neighbors, a piece by Calvin Early, which was composed of photographs of longtime Black and brown Wynwood residents.
 Where the Land Is Free was created in collaboration with Community Justice Project, "a group of movement lawyers that provides legal support to organizers and grassroots groups to strengthen their ability to fundamentally change the conditions of their oppression".